lpdevs/long-haul/_posts/2017-03-23-some-commands-for-mongodb.md

 	KEY : -1 -> descending order

   * Indexing:
     ```
 	db.COLLECTION_NAME.ensureIndex({KEY:1})
 	```

 There are more commands.
 But for now, I just list some basic commands.
 I hope it is helpful.
-Thank you.
+Thank you. <br />LP Devs.

-LP Devs.